Do I need a visa?

 - They meet the English language requirements of their particular course

-In addition to the Tier 4 Student Visa for adults, there is a Tier 4 Child Study Visa.
+In addition to the Student visa for adults, there is a Child Study visa.
 This operates in a similar way, with the child being required to have a position at a British fee-paying school.

 They must also similarly be provided with the required funds to support them throughout and have paid for their course in full.

-For those looking to work in the UK on a temporary basis, the Tier 5 Visa is ideal.
+For those looking to work in the UK on a temporary basis, the Temporary Worker visa is ideal.

-To be eligible for a Tier 5 UK visa, you must meet the requirements of one of the following routes:
+To be eligible for a Temporary Worker visa, you must meet the requirements of one of the following routes:

-- Tier 5 (Charity Worker) visa – This is suitable for temporary workers who have received a job offer to complete unpaid/voluntary work with a UK charity with a valid Tier 5 sponsorship licence.
+- Charity Worker visa – This is suitable for temporary workers who have received a job offer to complete unpaid/voluntary work with a UK charity with a valid sponsorship licence

-- Tier 5 (Creative and Sporting) visa – This is specifically for very highly skilled workers who have received a job offer as a sportsperson or creative worker.
-Sportspeople on who qualify for this visa must be established internationally at the highest level in their sport; their job role in the UK must contribute to the development of sport at the highest level.
+- Creative and Sporting visa – This is specifically for very highly skilled workers who have received a job offer as a sportsperson or creative worker.
+Sportspeople on who qualify for this visa must be established internationally at the highest level in their sport; their job role in the UK must contribute to the development of sport at the highest level

-- Tier 5 (Government Authorised Exchange) visa – This is an approved government exchange scheme which allows workers to complete work experience, academic research, training, and to participate in an Overseas Government Language Programme.
+- Government Authorised Exchange visa – This is an approved government exchange scheme that allows workers to complete work experience, academic research, training, and to participate in an Overseas Government Language Programme

-- Tier 5 (International Agreement) visa – If you have received a job offer covered by international law – including embassy and diplomatic workers – you may be eligible to temporarily work in the UK via this route.
-You must have received a certificate of sponsorship from an organisation with a valid Tier 5 sponsorship licence.
+- International Agreement visa – If you have received a job offer covered by international law – including embassy and diplomatic workers – you may be eligible to temporarily work in the UK via this route.
+You must have received a Certificate of Sponsorship from an organisation with a valid sponsorship licence

-- Tier 5 (Religious Worker) visa – This is for those who have been offered a role preaching or working in a monastery/convent by an authorised religious order in the UK.
+- Religious Worker Visa – This is for those who have been offered a role preaching or working in a monastery/convent by an authorised religious order in the UK

-- Tier 5 (Youth Mobility Scheme) visa – This is specifically for workers aged between 18-30 who wish to live and work in the UK for a period of up to two years.
-It only applies to those from specific countries.
+- Youth Mobility Scheme – This is specifically for workers aged between 18-30 who wish to live and work in the UK for a period of up to two years.
+It only applies to those from specific countries

 Visiting the UK

-You must prove to the Home Office that you will return to your country of residence once your Visit Visa expires.
-To do so, you must provide the relevant supporting documentation which highlights that you have a reason to return home, whether this is due to employment, family ties or other.
+You must prove to the Home Office that you will return to your country of residence once your Visit visa expires.
+To do so, you must provide the relevant supporting documentation which highlights that you have a reason to return home, whether this is due to employment, family ties or another reason.

-- Standard Visitor Visa – The most commonly acquired form of Visit Visa.
+- Standard Visitor visa – The most commonly acquired form of a visitor visa.
 This covers the majority of potential reasons for visiting the UK, such as visiting family, tourism, and medical visits

 - Visitors in Transit – This visa route is for visitors who are passing through the UK on their way to catch another flight

-There are a few other, less common routes via the Standard Visitor Visa which are worth noting.
+There are a few other, less common routes other than the standard visitor visa which are worth noting.

 The requirements for those who wish to make visits for these reasons are slightly different and therefore must be considered.

-No matter what your reason is for deciding to visit the UK for a short period, our Manchester immigration lawyers can assist.
-We can advise on the most appropriate visa route for you and subsequently offer practical assistance with every aspect of the visa application.
+No matter what your reason is for deciding to visit the UK for a short period, our Manchester immigration solicitors can assist.
+We can advise on the most appropriate UK visa route for you and subsequently offer practical assistance with every aspect of your visa application, or visa extension, submitting this on your behalf.

 There are a number of different post-visa routes for those who have migrated to the UK.
 These vary depending on the type of visa you already have.

-If you wish to extend your UK visa, you must first be eligible to do so.
-Not all visas allow for an extension so it is important to check this before proceeding with any visa extension application.
+If you wish to apply for a UKvisa extension, you must first ensure your visa allows you to do so.
+Not all visas allow for an extension so it is important to check this before proceeding with any UK visa extension application.

 Not all tier-based visas can be extended or progressed into settled status.
-Only Tier 1 and Tier 2 Visas can be extended once expired and may also be used as qualifying time for an Indefinite Leave to Remain application.
-However, Tier 4 and Tier 5 Visas cannot be extended but you may be able to switch from these visas to another visa category if you meet the necessary criteria.
+Only Tier 1 visas and Tier 2 visas can be extended once expired and may also be used as qualifying time for an Indefinite Leave to Remain application.
+However, Tier 4 and Tier 5 visas cannot be extended but you may be able to switch from these visas to another visa category if you meet the necessary criteria.

 Settling in the UK